mhayward-dev/Prototypes.API.PaymentGateway/README.md

     }
 }
 ```
+# Tools
+## Postman
+My Postman collection can be found [here](https://github.com/mhayward-dev/Prototypes.API.PaymentGateway/blob/main/Tools/ProtoType.API.PaymentGateway.postman_collection.json) in the project for use.

 # Notes
 * I am using Google Firebase's Realtime Database to store data.
 This is simply due to already using Firebase for other personal projects.
 I tried to design this prototype so that Firebase can be switched out for a better cloud database alternative in future.